 - Offer ongoing support and guidance to their mentee, both in relation to those goals and their broader career goals;

 - Connect with their mentee once a month over the term of the project;

 - Offer career advice, opportunities for informational interviews with colleagues, and access to relevant educational materials.

 Selection, Eligibility, & Term

 Participants in the program are selected and matched by IEN staff based on applications received through an annual call for mentors and mentees.
-Participation as a mentor or mentee is a one-year commitment, with required monthly calls to check-in on progress.
+Participation as a mentor or mentee is a six-month commitment, with required monthly calls to check-in on progress.

 In order to apply to be a mentee, students must be currently enrolled in an undergraduate or graduate program with a demonstrated interest in sustainable investing.